haithamshahin333/azure-redhatopenshift-concepts/README.md

+# Quick Build Deployment

+If you would like to do a quick POC Deploy of ARO, navigate to the [CLI Deployment](./cli-deployment/README.md) folder and review the instructions to deploy.

 # Hub and Spoke ARO Example Deployment

 The goal with this repo is to show an example of how to deploy a private, secure ARO and force-tunnel traffic through Azure Firewall in the Hub VNET.
 You can fork this repo and add/customize as needed.